sprintui/SprintUi-Framework/README.md

 # Learing SUIP

-Now that you have the basics down, let's delve into using SwiftUI (suip) within your project.
+Now that you have the basics down, let's delve into using SprintUI (suip) within your project.
 Follow the steps below to make the most of this powerful framework:

 ## Adding Styles and Scripts